ahimsarijalu/InvestIN/cloud/docs/user/patch.md

 * Endpoint will ignore irrelevant and read-only data such as parameters that don't exist, or fields that are not editable like `id` or `email`.
-* Partial data update is not allowed as of this version.
+* Partial data update is not allowed/doable as of this version.